 He wished he could seem more heroic than a man...
 Read more

 "She'd have preferred the electric chair," Melanie said.

 A half grin sat on her lips as she stirred the crinkle fry in the ketchup far longer than anyone stirs crinkle fries in ketchup.

 We made a little church of our own when we promised to marry.
 You asked me when I barely understood how to love you, and I'd been innocent so long that I think the moment you told me you loved me you became ever more desperate to snap me up.
 Three days after the initial declaration came the proposal.
-I ran away from you...
+I ran away from you and...
 Read more